Yeah, Travis is the cute little tyke on the right. Carrie is the one rockin' the bowl cut on the left. Mom, what were

 We firmly believe that travel isn’t a luxury only some can afford.
-Travel can be possible for anyone who loves it and makes it a priority.
+Travel can be possible if you love it and make it a priority.
 If you don’t have a ton of money or time to spend in Tahiti or the Himalayas, explore what’s right beyond your own backyard!
 You’d be amazed how many times we’ve moved somewhere new or visited an attraction only to have locals tell us they’ve lived there their whole life and never visited/tried X, Y, Z. When you adopt the attitude that you’ll go anywhere or do anything, the whole world becomes filled with travel opportunities.
 Dream big, but if you can’t make those dreams happen just yet, start small.
-We know it’s possible because that’s exactly what we did!
+We know it’s possible because that’s exactly what we did.

 So what’s our story?
 Who are we?

 Waaayyyy back in the day, the two of us were born at different cabins in the boondocks of northern Idaho less than 60 miles apart as a crow flies.

 Though we wouldn’t meet for a few years yet, we’ve known each other since we were knee-high to a grasshopper.
 We spent the endless long hot summers swimming in the Saint Maries River and traipsing through heavenly scented pine forests.
 After moving away to attend different colleges, we realized two small potatoes were better than one.